UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

       :arg to: The name of the object to send the message to (optional)
       :type to: string

-   .. method:: reinstancePhysicsMesh(gameObject, meshObject, dupli)
+   .. method:: reinstancePhysicsMesh(gameObject, meshObject, dupli, evaluated)

       Updates the physics system with the changed mesh.